 Community Outcomes How Our Activity Contributes to the Community Outcome Our unique natural environment is healthy and protected.
 Coastal structures can be managed so their impact does not affect the health and cleanliness of the receiving environment.
 Our urban and rural environments are pleasant, safe and sustainably managed.
 The coastal structures activity ensures our built environments are functional, pleasant and safe by ensuring the coastal structures are operated without causing public health hazards and by providing attractive recreational and commercial facilities.

-Our infrastructure is safe, efficient and sustainably managed.
+Community Outcomes How Our Activity Contributes to the Community Outcome Our infrastructure is safe, efficient and sustainably managed.
 The coastal structures activity provides commercial and recreational facilities to meet the community needs at an affordable level.
 The facilities are also managed sustainably.

-A.6 Our Goal
+A.7 Our Goal